 The Examples are intended to help you compare the cost of investing in the Portfolio with the cost of investing in other mutual funds.
 The Examples assume that you invest \$10,000 in the Portfolio for the time periods indicated and then redeem all of your shares at the end of those periods.
-The Examples also assume that your investment has a 5% return each year and that the Portfolio's operating expenses stay the same.
+The Examples also assume that your investment has a 5% return each year, that the Portfolio's operating expenses stay the same and that any fee waiver and/or expense limitation is in effect for only the first year.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

-After 1 Year \$ 109
+After 1 Year \$ 108

-After 3 Years \$ 340
+After 3 Years \$ 339

-After 5 Years \$ 590
+After 5 Years \$ 589

-After 10 Years \$1,306
+After 10 Years \$1,305